 Also, use your voltmeter, check to make sure there's voltage.
 Don't change polarity on the bells and strobes.
-It's supposed to be wrong when there's no alarm, and then change to correct polarity when there is an alarm.
+It's supposed to be wrong when there's no alarm

 If all of the bells and strobes work properly, proceed to the next steps.

 - Find the bells and strobes that don't ring by disconnecting the faulty circuit.
 Perform a fire drill.
 The bells and strobes that don't ring are on the faulty circuit.
 Write down on paper exactly which aren't sounding off.
 Writing all that down now will show clearly where the circuit runs in the building.